streamlab-io/realtime-chat/readme.md

 ## Create Cahnnel

-make sure you create public `channells` to your application
+make sure you create public `channels` to your application

 ## Start